Percival Spencer Umfreville Pickering

 The angel with the serpent.
 Percival Spencer Umfreville Pickering was the model for this painting by his sister Evelyn De Morgan, c.
 1870s.

-Percival Spencer Umfreville (Spencer) Pickering (6 March 1858 – 5 December 1920) was a British chemist and horticulturist.
+Percival Spencer Umfreville Pickering (6 March 1858 – 5 December 1920) was a British chemist and horticulturist.

 Early life and education

 Born to Anne Maria Spencer-Stanhope, granddaughter of Thomas Coke, 1st Earl of Leicester and her husband Percival Pickering, he was the second eldest of four children.
 His elder sister was the artist Evelyn de Morgan and he was followed by Rowland Neville Umfreville (1861–1931) and writer Wilhelmina, later known as A. M. W. Stirling (1865-1965).
 His maternal uncle was the artist John Roddam Spencer Stanhope.

 Pickering grew up in a wealthy family, was educated at Eton College and studied sciences at Balliol College, Oxford, graduating with a first class degree in 1881.
 He was able to start a career in science by building his own laboratory in his private house.